There are six species of wild rose on the current Garden Census. Details of each are given in comparison chart referenced below.

 Comparisons: See this comparison chart of the six species of wild rose in the Garden.

-Above: Flowers appear on last years side branches, and usually as solitary flowers not clusters.
+Above: Flowers appear on last years short side branches, and usually as solitary flowers not clusters.

 Below: A pink flower typical of Prickly Rose which has numerous stamens with yellow anthers and a central column of greenish-yellow pistils.